hphelion/documentation/moonshot/related-topics.md

 ## OpenStack links
 The current HP Cloud OS for Moonshot release includes OpenStack Grizzly 2013.1.4.
-You can find documentation for OpenStack on the [OpenStack documentation web site](http://docs.openstack.org/).
+You can find information for OpenStack technologies on the [OpenStack documentation web site](http://docs.openstack.org/).

 Specifically, you might find these OpenStack documents helpful: